jinsongwei/rshell/README.md

 3: cd command doesn't work.

 4: the maximun command strings can only contain 100.
 It is not unlimit.'
 5: if the commands doesn't exist then return notice, but if there is unformatted symbols or spaces in the first position, then return "wrong format"

+5: when using 2>> and 2> must be connect to each other, can not run such as 2 >> or 2 >, must have no space.

 ls.cpp
 ---